Kazakhstan Institute for Strategic Studies: Establishment

 KazISS' predecessor was the Center for Strategic Studies, established in 1992.
-The center was reorganized to become a full-fledged research institute by its first Director Umirserik Kassenov, a career diplomat.
+The center was reorganized to become a full-fledged research institute by its first director Umirserik Kassenov, a career diplomat.
 The idea to found an institution of strategic studies was supported by Vice-President of Kazakhstan Yerik Asanbayev.

 The Kazakhstan Institute for Strategic Studies was officially founded on 16 June 1993, under the Decree of President Nursultan Nazarbayev.
 Its mission was to provide predictive research and analysis of strategic issues of external and internal nature for further development of Kazakhstan.

-In the first years of its functioning, the Institute experienced a number of difficulties mostly due to the lack of material resources and qualified experts in international and domestic political affairs].
+In the first years of its functioning, the institute experienced a number of difficulties mostly due to the lack of material resources and qualified experts in international and domestic political affairs].
 The KazISS started to employ the graduates of the Kazakh State University and the Kazakh State University of World Languages, orientalists and scholars from the Kazakhstan Academy of Sciences.

 Initially, in terms of foreign policy analysis, the KazISS focused on the issues of national interest and security threats to Kazakhstan.
 Domestic issues, being increasingly pressing, gradually gained more attention of the KazISS experts.
 In the yearly 1990s, the KazISS offered its analysis on the background of comprehensive reforms of political, social and economic nature.
 The major task before the institute was to find the best ways that would enable the new nation to pursue its external and internal course.

 At first, the KazISS mainly dealt with the issues of nuclear arsenal deployed in the territory of Kazakhstan and its participation in the START I. The experts soon expanded their research scope embracing geopolitics and international security.
 Soon Director Kassenov and other KazISS experts established contacts and cooperation with a number of prominent think tanks abroad.
 Umirserik Kassenov and his colleagues made considerable efforts to apply their potential and influence so that the nuclear issue would be solved positively for Kazakhstan.
 As the result, in 1994–1995 Kazakhstan received security guarantees from the world nuclear powers in exchange for the agreement to abandon the Soviet nuclear arsenal.

 As the Institute gained experience and reputation in Kazakhstan, a number of prominent figures of world politics paid their visits, namely Zbigniew Brzezinski in 1993 and former United States Secretary of State James Baker in 1996.

 Umirserik Kassenov succeeded in gathering a team of professionals with expertise in nuclear physics, economics, Sinology, Islamic studies and other fields.
 Ye.
-Arynov, M. Spanov, R. Zholamanov, K. Khafizova, D. Yeleukenov, K. Syroyezhkin, A. Sultangaliyeva and many others contributed greatly into the work of the Institute under his leadership.
+Arynov, M. Spanov, R. Zholamanov, K. Khafizova, D. Yeleukenov, K. Syroyezhkin, A. Sultangaliyeva and many others contributed greatly into the work of the institute under his leadership.
 Later K. Abuseitov and some other experts were employed by the Ministry of Foreign Affairs.
 In turn, a number of young career diplomats joined the KazISS experts’ pool bringing their practical experience that immediately affected quite positively the overall performance of the institute.
-Since then the two structures continue to coperate.
+Since then the two structures continue to cooperate.